July 13th 12 pm CEST

 Innovations, Shop Floor Digitalisation & Lean Administration

 In 2016 Jacob joined Festo in order to optimize operational and administrative processes within the plant together with startups, external partners and internal departments.
-The degree as a M.Sc. in Technology Management enabled him to developed an approach that combines technology scouting, functional prototyping, corporate rollout with change management requirements.
+His M.Sc. degree in Technology Management enabled him to developed an approach that combines technology scouting, functional prototyping, corporate rollout with change management requirements.
 The Technology Plant Scharnhausen, is predestined for these innovation topics, since it provides best-in-class manufacturing technology with the advantages of the location close to HQ and its global functions.

 In 2021 he is now applying his manufacturing expertise towards external customers and helping them setting up AI projects with Festo AX.
 Among AI-based technology for the optimization of energy, quality and maintenance processes (→ Smartenance).
 Digital Business bundles all hardware-independent software and also develops software that supports the developing process of mechanical and electrical engineers (→ FluidDraw), as well as the configuration of products with an intelligent product configurator (→ Configon).

-Jacob is passionate about increase a factory its efficiency with innovative technology and in valuable partnerships
+Jacob is passionate about increase factories’ efficiency with innovative technology through valuable partnerships.

 Festo is both a global player and an independent family-owned company with companies in 61 countries.
 They supply automation technology and technical educational solutions to more than 35 industries.
 They pursue the goal of making tomorrow’s working world more productive, simpler and more sustainable.
 They develop solutions for automation and technical education which prepare people, companies and organizations for the digital future in production, and for new technologies.

 The DIH² project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 824964.